LKbryan777/simple-banking-app-v2/README.md

     flash('Invalid deposit amount.')
     return redirect(url_for('admin_deposit'))
 ```
-Ensures that only reasonable, non-negative deposit amounts (₱0.01 to ₱100,000) are processed.
+Guarantees that only acceptable deposit amounts (₱0.01 to ₱100,000) are handled.

-Security Benefit:
+Security Advantage:
-- Blocks malicious input such as zero or negative values.
+- Prevents harmful inputs like zero or negative figures.
-- Prevents extreme values that could cause overflow, fraud, or ledger imbalance.
+- Avoids extreme values that might lead to overflow, fraud, or discrepancies in the ledger.
-- Adds a layer of business rule enforcement directly in the controller.
+- Introduces an additional layer of business rule enforcement right within the controller.
 ---

 ### **Penetration Testing Report**